Signs & Symptoms

 End of NHS Options

-At this point we decided to seek treatments outside of the NHS and came across Cannabidiol (CBD) and a private clinic which was able to offer a synthetic version
+At this point we decided to seek treatments outside of the NHS and came across Cannabidiol (CBD) and a private clinic which was able to offer a synthetic version.
+We also started William on a Ketogenic Diet.

-Furthermore, since hope is the only thing that has kept us going, we are ever hopeful that what we are doing has effected William tumour size and as such are doing all we can a) to spread the news of William’s progress and b) to fund research into CBD so that at least another avenue of hope may be offered to families in our condition on the NHS – please see our Funding Page for more information
+Furthermore, since hope is the only thing that has kept us going, we are ever hopeful that what we are doing has effected William tumour size and as such are doing all we can a) to spread the news of William’s progress and b) to fund research into alternative treatments so that at least another avenue of hope may be offered to families in our condition – please visit Alternative Cancer Research to see how you can help.